iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.0/report.md

 > Excellent and informative<br> :date: __2020-06-30 14:11:20__

 > Amazing the p we people who it doesn't work you need to go to the NHS website or gothirmont web don't give the 1 star if do you are ungrateful and it probably your phone. 😂😂😂<br> :date: __2020-06-06 22:45:27__

-> Easy to use informative and source of good advice and information specific for NI residents.<br> :date: __2020-06-06 10:56:34__